savushkin-r-d/ptusa_main/readme.md

 ### zlib ###

-zlib is a software library used for data compression and is an abstraction of the DEFLATE compression algorithm used in their gzip file compression program.
+Zlib is a software library used for data compression and is an abstraction of the DEFLATE compression algorithm used in their gzip file compression program.

 Detailed information can be obtained [here](https://www.zlib.net).